Modern-MISP/frontend/README.md

 https://localhost/servers/serverSettings/Security

-search for Security.allow_cors and set to true.
+- search for Security.allow_cors and set to true.
 See: https://github.com/MISP/MISP/pull/4157
+- also search for Security.cors_origins and set to \* for testing purposes

 ## Develope